 Students seeking admission to the Graduate College must make application to the Dean of the Graduate College.
 Admission is limited to (a) students who intend to become candidates for advanced degrees (other than Doctor of Medicine) either at the University of Vermont or at other fully accredited institutions, and (b) students whose entire enrollment will consist of courses to be taken for graduate credit.
-Students who do not intend to become candidates for advanced degrees and students who hold Bachelor's degrees but who will enroll in undergraduate courses should enroll as special students in the appropriate undergraduate college.
+Students who (a) have no intention of becoming candidates for advanced degrees or (b) hold Bachelor's degrees but who will enroll in undergraduate courses, should enroll as special students in the appropriate undergraduate college.